TheChymera/repositorg/README.md

 ```

 ##Usage
-Functions from the `organamer` module can be called via python, e.g.  `python -c 'import organamer;
+Functions from the `organamer` module can be called from within the module directoy via Python, e.g.  `python -c 'import base; base.reposit()'`.
-organamer.base.reposit()'`.
-Additionally we provide a more specific CLI scripts which you can run the most frequently used of our
+Additionally we provide command-line bindings which you can run the most frequently used of our functions:
-functions:

 ####organamer_reposit
 ```